Five Nights at Freddy's (film): Sequel

 In August 2018, Cawthon said that if the first film were to be successful, there could be a second film that follows the events of the second game.
 In January 2023, in an interview on the podcast WeeklyMTG, Lillard revealed that he signed a three-picture deal with the studios.
 In January 2024, despite Blumhouse's vice president of feature film development Ryan Turek claiming a sequel was not yet green-lit, Hutcherson revealed the sequel was in development.
 In April 2024, Blumhouse officially confirmed the sequel, and that Jim Henson's Creature Shop would return to design animatronics for the film.

 Filming for the sequel began in the fall of 2024 in Louisiana.
 In October 2024, a teaser poster for the film was revealed, showing the character Toy Freddy with the number 2 and the film's release date.
-Five Nights at Freddy's 2 is set to be released on December 5, 2025.
+Five Nights at Freddy's 2 was released on December 5, 2025.